In this Article

 Can You Drink Gooseberry Juice When Pregnant?

 It is best to eat raw amla in order to be able to make full use of its nutrients.
-Cooking amla usually depletes its nutritional value and hence is not recommended.
-In case you cannot eat raw amla, it is best to consume fresh amla juice or mix amla powder with water and drink it.
+Cooking amla usually depletes it of its nutritional value and hence, is not recommended.
+In case you cannot eat raw amla, it is best to consume fresh amla juice or mix amla powder in water and drink it.

-- Pickled Amla: You can have pickled amla as your mid-morning snack as its tangy flavor will keep your cravings at bay and stop you from overeating.
+You can have pickled amla as your mid-morning snack as its tangy flavour will keep your cravings at bay and stop you from overeating.
 You can also have pickled amla along with your food.

-- Amla Salad: Mixing a few chopped pieces of amla in your usual salad will also help mix and match the overall taste.
+Mixing a few chopped pieces of amla in your usual salad will also help disguise its strong taste.

-- Fresh Juice: Extract the pulp from the fruit, mix it with water and drink it in the form of juice.
-You can also grind the amla in a juicer and garnish it with mint leaves to enjoy a refreshing amla drink.
+Extract the pulp from the fruit, mix it with water and drink it in the form of juice.
+You can also grind amla in a juicer and garnish it with mint leaves to enjoy a refreshing amla drink.

-- Hidden Amla: In case you don’t like to consume raw amla, you can also add it as an ingredient in your dishes like sambhar, vegetable curry or korma and get the same benefits from the fruit.
+In case you don’t like to consume raw amla, you can also add it as an ingredient in your dishes like sambar, vegetable curry, or korma, and get the same benefits from the fruit.

 It is best to avoid packaged amla juice as it might contain sweeteners and preservatives.
-If you cannot consume fresh amla juice and have to opt for a packaged one, then pick up a good brand which has a long shelf life.
+If you cannot consume fresh juice and have to opt for a packaged one, then choose one from a trusted brand, which also has a long shelf life.

 Frequently Asked Questions

-1. Can I consume Dried Amla in Pregnancy?
+1. Can I consume dried amla during pregnancy?

-It is best to limit salt intake during pregnancy and avoid salted foods as they can adversely affect the fluid-electrolyte balance and cause stomach issues.
+It is best to limit salt intake during pregnancy and avoid heavily salted foods, as they can adversely affect the fluid-electrolyte balance and cause stomach issues.